Soundtracks of Grand Theft Auto: San Andreas: Grand Theft Auto: San Andreas Official Soundtrack

 Grand Theft Auto: San Andreas Official Soundtrack features selected tracks from the in-game radio stations.
 It was released as a three-disc album on November 23, 2004, by Interscope Records.
 The first two discs featured the songs, while the third disc is a DVD featuring The Introduction, a short machinima video depicting events before the game.

 Grand Theft Auto: San Andreas Official Soundtrack Box Set

 Grand Theft Auto: San Andreas Official Soundtrack Box Set comprises highlights from the game's radio stations.
-The soundtrack was released on December 7, 2004, across eight discs.
+The box set was released on December 7, 2004, across eight discs.